eoda-macs401/earth_ocean_data_analysis/_sources/Assignments/first_class_assignment.md

-# First Class - Assignment
+# First - Markdown Assignment

 ### What to do:
 - Make sure JupyterLab is installed correctly on your machine or the University machine you are using.